 Symlinks via Command Prompt

-Or, for geeks who prefer working via command line, here’s how you can create symlinks in Command Prompt in Windows 7/Vista and XP.
+Or, for geeks who prefer working via command line, here’s how you can create symlinks in Command Prompt in any version of Windows.

 In Windows Vista and 7, we’ll use the mklink command to create symbolic links.
 To use it, we have to open an administrator Command Prompt.
 Enter “command” in your start menu search, right-click on Command Prompt, and select “Run as administrator”.